Our Goal

 In response to these threats, the Peggy and Jack Baskin Foundation seeks to support antiracist and feminist education by providing funding to nonprofit organizations and programs that focus on one or more of the following: 1) policy and advocacy as countermeasures to the attacks on critical race theory, intersectional feminism, and other forms of racial and gender justice discourse in education 2) providing educational resources and programming about the attacks on critical race theory.

-The Peggy and Jack Foundation will be working in partnership with the African American Policy Forum to review and select organizations whose mission aligns with this program category.
+The Peggy and Jack Baskin Foundation is proud to be working in partnership with the African American Policy Forum to review and select organizations whose mission aligns with this program category.

 What We Look For